 Readability Matters used Microsoft Word to adjust Readability Features and tested 3rd grade students with five formats on paper.

 Positive results were generated for 95% of the students with an average fluency gain of 28%.
 Interestingly, several students reading above grade level had above average gains.

 These word processor generated formats are impactful but not scalable.
 Readability Matters’ strategy is to push for technology solutions, creating the scalability required for widespread use of tuned text.

 2018 Readability Features Proof of Concept Study Results

-Readability Matters approached a tech partner to implement Readability Features in their reading software.
+Readability Matters approached a tech partner, Adobe, to implement Readability Features in their reading software.
 Added Readability Features allow the reader to control font, size, line spacing, character spacing, and character width.
 The students read five different text formats on an iPad.
 Both classes were above average readers, with national reading scores averaging 74th percentile for the 3rd grade and 75th percentile for the 7th grade.

 Consistent with the previous word processor and paper-based studies, significant numbers of the 3rd and 7th grade students performed best using text formats modified with Readability Features.
 This initial implementation proved technological implementation was possible.
 Applying finer adjustment capability to the readability features will make further increases in reading yields possible.
 The results demonstrate that use of Readability Features can immediately impact proficiency.

 Only 12% of the students read best with the control font, Times New Roman.
 The option to read with a clean round font, (Avenir in this study), was the only Readability Feature required to maximize the reading of 48% of the students.
 Additional character spacing and character expansion improved the reading proficiency of 39% of the students.

 When reading with a better format, the student performance shifted immediately.
 88% of the students experienced an immediate reading fluency gain with an average increase of 17%.
 Again, increasing the granularity of the readability adjustments available will make further increases possible.